tensorflow/tfjs-models/deeplab/README.md

 You can set the `base` attribute in the argument to `pascal`, `cityscapes` or `ade20k` to use the corresponding colormap and labelling scheme.
 Otherwise, you would have to provide those yourself during segmentation.

-You can still pass the `base` attribute set to either `pascal`,`pascal`, `cityscapes` and `ade20k` in the argument to use the corresponding colormap and labelling scheme.
-Otherwise, you would have to provide those yourself.

 If you require more careful control over the initialization and behavior of the model (e.g. you want to use your own labelling scheme and colormap), use the `SemanticSegmentation` class, passing a pre-loaded `GraphModel` in the constructor:

 ```typescript